RommelTJ/sql_and_postgresql_notes/Section23/Section23.md

 * Can be large!
 Stores data from at least one column of the real table
 * Slows down insert/update/delete.
 The index has to be updated!
 * Index might not actually get used!

+## Index Types

+* BTree Index (most common).
+General purpose index.
+99% of the time you want this.
+* Hash.
+Speeds up simple equality checks.
+* GiST.
+Geometry, full-text search.
+* SP-GiST.
+Clustered data, such as dates.
+Many rows might have the same year.
+* GIN.
+For columns that contain arrays or JSON data.
+* BRIN.
+Specialized for really large datasets.